bigabiga/website/_films/the-blue-bird-1918.md

 layout: film

-excerpt: Two peasant children, Mytyl and Tyltyl, are led by Berylune, a fairy, to search for the Blue Bird of Happiness.
-Berylune gives Tyltyl a cap with a diamond setting, and when Tyltyl turns the diamond, the children become aware of and conversant with the souls of a Dog and Cat, as well as of Fire, Water, Bread, Light, and other presumably inanimate things.
-The troupe thus sets off to find the elusive Blue Bird of Happiness.
+excerpt: Two peasant children are led by a fairy to search for the Blue Bird of Happiness.
+The fairy gives them a cap with a diamond setting, and when they turn the diamond, the children become aware of and conversant with the souls of a Dog and Cat, as well as of Fire, Water, Bread, Light, and other presumably inanimate things.
 synopsis: Two peasant children, Mytyl and Tyltyl, are led by Berylune, a fairy, to search for the Blue Bird of Happiness.
 Berylune gives Tyltyl a cap with a diamond setting, and when Tyltyl turns the diamond, the children become aware of and conversant with the souls of a Dog and Cat, as well as of Fire, Water, Bread, Light, and other presumably inanimate things.
 The troupe thus sets off to find the elusive Blue Bird of Happiness.
 title: The Blue Bird
 runtime: 75